#Ways to improve RemCom Partner rewards

 • The firm in review: RemCom members need to discuss the context within which they will make their decisions.
 Was last year a great/good/bad year?
 What were the firm’s main events?
 Will this year be a great/good/bad year?
 What were the biggest changes to the business last year?
 What potential challenges/risks do we see based on past experiences?

-• Policy changes: The Chair outlines key debrief outcomes from last year’s round.
+• Policy changes: The Chair outlines key debrief outcomes from last year’s partner reward round.
 It’s also the Chair’s role to align partners on the key changes to the partner reward policy since the last round.
-This is critical to ensure that all RemCom members have the same understanding of what the policy now says and no longer says.
+This ensures all RemCom members (new and experienced) have the same understanding of what the policy now says and no longer says.

-• Input changes: RemCom should review and discuss any changes to the inputs that they will receive for this year’s round and discuss the impact on their work this year.
+• KPI changes: RemCom should review and discuss any changes to the inputs that they will receive for this year’s round and discuss the impact on their work this year.

-• Timeline: Finally, the Chair explains the timeline of this year’s round.
+• Timeline: Finally, the Chair explains the timeline for this year’s round.
 RemComs of large partnerships may also fine-tune any allocation of sub-teams.

 3. Insist on pre-filtering of partner contribution information

-RemCom members will focus on those bits of information that they can easily comprehend and base 95% of their decision-making on that.
-Some simple financial metric, which never shows the complete picture, is usually relied on as the primary proxy for partner contribution.
-This is fine if you’re operating a formula-based eat-what-you-kill system, yet any partner reward system that attempts to evaluate a holistic picture of partner performance will struggle to arrive at a fair reward recommendation.
+When overloaded, RemCom members will focus on those bits of information that they can easily make sense of and base 95% of their decision-making on that.
+Usually this means they will rely on some simplistic financial metric, which never shows the complete picture, as the primary proxy for partner contribution.
+This is fine if you’re operating a formula-based, “eat-what-you-kill” system.
+Yet any partner reward system that attempts to evaluate a holistic picture of partner performance will struggle to arrive at a fair reward recommendation when RemCom members are overloaded with too many data points.

 There is a two-part solution to this challenge.

 Second, infrastructure plays an important role here.
-For small partnerships, this can all be managed with spreadsheets and similar tools.
-The more partners being evaluated and the more multi-dimensional their partner contribution expectations, then a dedicated platform may be a better solution.
+For small partnerships, this could all be managed with spreadsheets and similar tools.
+Yet as the partnership grows, the more complex the firm becomes, and the more multi-dimensional partner contribution expectations become, a dedicated platform – such as that of our partner firm Performance Leader – likely is a better solution.

 4. Follow the ‘80-15-5’ rule